Advice on Writing a Bestselling Book Into a Movie

-Some time ago, I met up with Ken Atchity, whose agency worked with Steve Alten and helped him publish his New York Times bestseller MEG, which is being developed into a movie starring Jason Statham and directed by Eli Roth.
-MEG is a series of novels by Alten set around the fictitious survival of the megalodon, a giant prehistoric shark
+Some time ago, I met up with Ken Atchity, whose agency worked with Steve Alten and published his New York Times bestseller MEG.
+The book developed into a movie starring Jason Statham and directed by Eli Roth.
+It was written for the screen by Dean Georgaris, Jon Hoeber, and Erich Hoeber.

-Recently, I hooked up with Steve Alten and asked him who it was going.
-He now has a MEG series of books, and they are bestsellers international in different countries.
-Though Alten parted way with Atchity ten years ago, he is in a whole new realm with MEG going into production and having a significant blockbuster movie based on your first book.
+Recently, I hooked up with Steve Alten and asked him how it was going.
+He is riding on his series of books about the Jurassic shark.
+Though Alten parted ways with Atchity ten years ago, he is in a whole new realm with MEG going into production and having a significant blockbuster movie based on your first book.

-I asked Alten how has the journey to get MEG in film production taught you about Hollywood.
+I asked Alten how has the journey to get MEG into film production taught him about Hollywood.
 He said, “It takes time and the right connections... and some luck and persistence to get a tentpole movie made.”

-Seventeen years before he formed AEI as a production company in 1989 and as a literary management company in January 1996 Atchity was a professor of literature and creative writing (both at Occidental College and at UCLA's Writer's Program.)
+He formed AEI as a production company in 1989 and as a literary management company in January 1996.
+Atchity was literature and creative writing (Occidental College and at UCLA's Writer's Program.)

-After undergraduate work at Georgetown and graduate work at Yale, Ken was a professor of comparative literature, creative writing, & journalism at Occidental College and at UCLA Writers Program from 1970-87, and received major scholarly grants prestigious foundations such as the Mellon Foundation.
+After undergraduate work at Georgetown and graduate work at Yale, Atchity became a comparative literature professor, creative writing, and journalism.
+He taught at Occidental College and UCLA Writers Program from 1970-87 and received major scholarly grants from prestigious foundations such as the Mellon Foundation.

-KENNA: So we can get an understanding of how AEI works tell us a little bit about how you nurtured Steve Alten's MEG to a bestseller and then into film development.
+KENNA: So we can get an understanding of how AEI works, tell us a bit of how you nurtured Steve Alten's MEG to a bestseller and then into film development.
 How long did it take AEI to coach and hone Steve's concept and research to a bestselling format?

-Nine months for the Disney sale; two more months before the Bantam-Doubleday sale.
-We recognized Steve's concept and research as having bestselling potential (alone among the 39 companies he submitted his original manuscript to), then, through AEI's Writers' Lifeline, coached him through honing his techniques and structure to create a marketable manuscript.
+ATCHITY: Nine months for the Disney sale, two more months before the Bantam-Doubleday sale.
+We recognized Steve's concept and research as having bestselling potential (alone among the 39 companies he submitted his original manuscript).
+WE COACHED HIM through AEI's Writers' Lifeline by honing his techniques and structure to create a marketable book.

 KENNA: How many story submittals do you get per day or week?
 Out of those, how many do you consider worth going through the AEI process?

-We get approximately 250 submissions, including queries, per week at this point.
-We reject 230 outright, and perhaps consider 20 for the AEI process.
-About once every month, we find one that's ready as is and immediately sign it.
+ATCHITY: We get approximately 250 submissions, including queries, per week at this point.
+We reject 230 outright and perhaps consider 20 for the AEI process.
+About once every month, we find one that's ready as-is and immediately sign it.

 KENNA: Do you look for "uniqueness" or "derivative" in a story idea?
 Why?

-We look for familiar uniqueness, an old story told in a surprising new way.
+ATCHITY: We look for familiarity, uniqueness, an old story told in a surprisingly new way.

 KENNA: Is there a formula AEI follows to put a package deal together?
 Or, is each "great story" formulated differently?

 KENNA: I was fortunate to meet you in Northern California to attend one of your talks.
-I was given the impress that you are more of a producer than a literary agent.
+I understood that you are more of a producer than a literary agent.
 What part of the business are you involved with the most?

-I'm equally involved in managing and in producing.
-That is exactly what distinguishes me and AEI--we do both.
+ATCHITY: That is what exactly distinguishes me and AEI--we do both.
 All the time.
 I'm in New York now, where I spend roughly half my time in the book world--the other half in L.A., where my partner Chi-Li Wong concentrates about 75% of her energy towards motion pictures.

 What do you think?